Old-World style meets modern luxury amenities | French Country Architecture

 Multiple Home Offices – three workspaces including a formal office with herringbone wood ceiling and extensive built-ins, a casual nook within the laundry room and even a dedicated wrapping room keep to things very organized

-Primary Closet Room – an island in the center provides a folding and packing station with natural light from windows and ample space for his and her wardrobes
+Primary Closet Room – an island in the center provides a folding and packing station with natural light from windows and ample space for his and her wardrobes in this luxury walk in closet

 Luxurious Primary Bathroom – the free-standing tub has low voltage lights at the base that add a soft glow to the Old-World white marble surroundings.
 A charming vanity built-in, radiant floor and heated shower seat add to the luxurious feeling